openPMD/openPMD-standard/STANDARD.md

             elements, where N is the number of dimensions in the simulation
     - description: start of the current domain of the simulation (position of the beginning of the first cell) in simulation units
+    - advice to implementors: the order of the N floats must be identical to the `dataOrder` of the indexes in `geometry`
     - example: `[0.0; 100.0; 0.0]` or `[0.5; 0.5; 0.5]`

   - `gridUnitSI`